 - If a deposit is required for an existing commercial or irrigation service, it is defined as 2 times the average monthly bill at the location where electric service is requested.
-The minimum commercial or irrigation deposit amount is \$200. - 2.
-If a deposit is required for a new commercial service, then the deposit will be calculated based on the square footage of the premise as follows: 2 x (sq. ft. x .20) to determine 2 times the average monthly bill amount, subject to the following:
+The minimum commercial or irrigation deposit amount is \$200. - If a deposit is required for a new commercial service, then the deposit will be calculated based on the square footage of the premise as follows: 2 x (sq. ft. x .20) to determine 2 times the average monthly bill amount, subject to the following: - a.

-- a.
 Deposits for loads that are expected by the District to exceed the deposit calculation will be computed manually to determine the average monthly bill amount.
 The expected loads used to determine the average monthly bill amount will be based on customer-provided demand projections and the appropriate rate schedule for the load size. - b.
 After a deposit has been established using the deposit calculation or computed manually, the District may re-evaluate actual usage and increase or decrease the amount of the deposit so that it equals 2 times the average monthly billing at that location. - 3.
-For a new irrigation pump, the deposit is calculated using the horsepower of the pump, 2 x (hp x \$42). - 4.
-A deposit is required for all commercial and irrigation accounts.
+For a new irrigation pump, the deposit is calculated using the horsepower of the pump, $2 \times (hp \times \$42)$ .

+- 4. A deposit is required for all commercial and irrigation accounts.
 A District representative may waive the deposit requirement for a commercial or irrigation customer that meets any one of the following exemption criteria: - a.
 Attained at least 24 months of a satisfactory payment record with the District, within the past 3 years. - b.
 The District is in receipt of a credit reference in the customer's name from their previous utility reflecting satisfactory credit.
 The letter must verify at least 24 months of acceptable payment history within the past 3 years with no more than one late payment, one returned payment and no disconnects for non-payment.
 The credit reference must pertain to an account of similar business nature for which electric service has been applied for with the District. - In addition to the utility credit reference, Large General Service customers may also be required to provide an investment grade or higher credit report from an acceptable nationally recognized credit agency. - c.
 District obtained credit report demonstrates proof of an acceptable nationally recognized credit rating of investment grade or higher.
-In addition to the credit report, Large General Service customers may also be required to provide a utility credit reference. - 5.
+In addition to the credit report, Large General Service customers may also be required to provide a utility credit reference. - d.
+A satisfactory credit assessment is obtained by the District from a national credit assessment agency when the customer, as a Sole Proprietorship, presents a valid SSN for the primary applicant instead of a UBI number. - 5.
 A deposit will be held on the account until such time that the customer demonstrates a satisfactory payment record for 24 consecutive months.
-The deposit refund will be credited to the electric account during the next billing period. - At the District's discretion, deposits may be refunded by check, or applied to any delinquent Home Energy Tune-up charges, or applied to the account(s) billed for electric service or fees as listed under the fee schedule.

-7. Deposit refunds on closed accounts will be issued in the name of the primary account holder at the time the account is closed, and may take up to 4 weeks to be processed.
+The deposit refund will be credited to the electric account during the next billing period. - 6.
+At the District's discretion, deposits may be refunded by check, or applied to any delinquent Home Energy Tune-up charges, or applied to the account(s) billed for electric service or fees as listed under the fee schedule. - 7.
+Deposit refunds on closed accounts will be issued in the name of the primary account holder at the time the account is closed, and may take up to 4 weeks to be processed.